ncm/nytm-spelling-bee/article.md

 on modern hardware, it performs some 190 million basic operations (at 1 cycle per iteration (!)), filtering to 5 million more-complex operations (at ~16 cycles per bit).
-Meanwhile, the Rust program does about the same operations in *about the same time*: a few percent faster or slower on various hardware.
+Meanwhile, the Rust program does about the same operations in *about the same time*: just a few percent faster or slower on various hardware.
 Many variations that seemed like they ought to run the same speed or faster turned out slower, often much slower.
 By contrast, in C++ it was hard to discover a way